-Place the DC power cord's 5.5 mm locking plug (the cord is included with your mount) into the 5.5 mm receptacle marked 12V on the GTO Control Panel and lock in place by screwing on the plug's lock-ring.
+Place the DC power cord's 5.5 mm locking plug (the cord is included with your mount) into the 5.5 mm receptacle marked 12V on the GTO Control Panel and lock in place by screwing the plug's locking collar onto the receptacle.
 Plug the cigarette lighter plug end of the cord into your power source.
-The recommended voltage range is 14 to 18.
-A 15 volt filtered, regulated power supply of 10 ampere or more rating (like our PS15V10AC) is ideal.
+The recommended voltage range is 14 to 18 volts.
+A 15-volt filtered, regulated power supply of 10 ampere or more rating (like our PS15V10AC) is ideal.
 See the section entitled "Power Considerations" earlier in the manual for more details on adequate power sources.